Living more independently

 There are services available to guide you and help you learn along the way.

-Universal services available to everyone
+Services available to everyone

-Free life skills and digital skills courses from the adult learning service
+Free courses from the Adult Learning service

 It can be a big step to move out of your family home and begin to live more independently either by yourself or with others.